 “Colored hockey sticks can line a path or wine bottles planted neck down in the soil,” just make sure you do the entire path.
 “Two or three wine bottles lining a path might look like leftovers from last night’s party,” she says.

 If you want to keep it all in the plant world, low-maintenance ground covers are an excellent choice for edging, she adds.
 Try lily of the valley, vinca, lamb’s ears, and pachysandra.
 Some of these add color, others texture, she says.

 #4 Create a Focal Point That's All About You

-Your own passions and pleasures are great inspiration to add color and texture to your landscape.
+Your own passions and pleasures are great inspiration to add color and texture to your spring landscape.
 Try creating a focal point with something that brings back a happy memory, says Henriksen, like your old toy truck, tricycle, or wagon.
 Turn it into a colorful planter.

 Or opt for hard non-gardening materials to contrast with the softness and monotony of nature’s green.
 “Make a table using an oversized flower pot or lobster trap filled with something that represents your passion — golf balls, sea shells — and cover the container with a wood or glass top,” says Fraynd.
 “These can be fun to talk about and give a unique personality to your yard.”